-After spending 5 years testing gear, meeting people and exploring his home state of Colorado with his wife, Andre realized something about the outdoor industry.
+After spending 5 years testing gear, meeting people and exploring his home state of Colorado with his wife, Andrej realized something about the outdoor industry.
 Mostly, that it was complicated.
-Andre set out to create no-nonsense gear that was just as easy to use as it was reliable.
+Andrej set out to create no-nonsense gear that was just as easy to use as it was reliable.
 He recruited a team of wilderness professionals and educators and hit the drawing board.
 The result was simple gear that you could trust, with specs you understood.
 Now he’s inspiring others to get out there and explore, by giving them the confidence to trust both themselves and the gear they use.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.